HomeGlossary › Conifer

 The Full Story

-Conifers, a group of trees that include pines, firs, and spruces, are well-known for their distinct aromatic qualities.
-These trees thrive in various temperate and boreal climates around the world.
-Historically, conifers have been significant in various cultures.
-The wood and resin of conifers have been used for centuries in construction, craft, and perfumery.
+Conifers, a group of trees that include pines, firs, and spruces are known for their aromatic qualities.
+These trees grow in temperate and boreal climates around the world.
+Their wood and resin have been used for centuries in construction, craft, and perfumery.

 Origin and Production